 4. The AMF transfers the Namf_MBSBroadcast_ContextStatusNotify request to the MB-SMF, which contains the N2 message.

-5. The MB-SMF sends an N4mb Session Modification Request to the MB-UPF to allocate the N3mb point-to-point transport tunnel for a replicated MBS stream for the MBS Session.
+5. If unicast transport of N3mb applies, the MB-SMF sends an N4mb Session Modification Request to the MB-UPF to allocate the N3mb point-to-point transport tunnel for a replicated MBS stream for the MBS Session.
 The MB-UPF sends N4mb Session Modification Response to the MB-SMF.

-6. The MB-SMF sends Namf_MBSBroadcast_ContextStatusNotify response to the AMF, which contains the N2 response message (e.g. BROADCAST SESSION TRANSPORT RESPONSE).
+6. The MB-SMF sends Namf_MBSBroadcast_ContextStatusNotify response to the AMF, which contains the N2 information.

-7. The AMF forwards the N2 message to the NG-RAN
+7. The AMF forwards the received N2 information in N2 message (e.g. BROADCAST SESSION TRANSPORT RESPONSE) to the NG-RAN

 8. The MB-UPF transmits the media stream to NG-RAN via N3mb multicast transport or unicast transport.